LDAP-2025/ELPI-Network-Analysis/README.md

 ## Study  Design

 ### Data Set Description
 The ELPI — Encuesta Longitudinal de Protección Social (Chilean Longitudinal Social Protection Survey) — is a nationally representative panel survey conducted in Chile.
 It was designed to gather long-term, multidimensional data on individuals, households, and their interactions with the social protection system.
-Initiated in 2002, with follow-up waves in 2004, 2006, 2009, 2012, 2015, and beyond tracking the same individuals.
+Initiated in 2010, with follow-up waves in 2012, 2017, and 2024 tracking the same individuals.

 ### Research question:
 How does alcohol intake during pregnancy affect children's socio-emotional development longitudinally?